yapjoonsiong/tp/docs/DeveloperGuide.md

     9 : Y5S1
     10 : Y5S2
     ```

 ## Switching semesters

 1. On first use, NoCap defaults to Y1S1 semester
 2. On subsequent launches, NoCap defaults to the last accessed semester
 3. Switching between semesters
     1. Choose a semester index from 1-10 with reference to `list semesters`
     2. Run the command `switch <index>` to switch to the new semester
     3. For example, if '3' is chosen, running `switch 3` gives the following expected message:
        ```
        Semester successfully switched
        You are now accessing semester: Y2S1

+## Adding a module to a semester

+1. Adding a module with a valid name.
+Expected: Module successfully added message shown and list of modules in current semester is printed
+2. Adding a module that already exists.
+    1. Prerequisite: view list of modules in current semester with list module.
+    2. Adding a module with the same name as a module in current list will result in the following error message:
+       `This module already exists!`
+3. Adding a module that is longer than 16 Characters Expected error
+   message: `Module name must be less than 17 characters`

+## Deleting a module from a semester

+## Listing all modules in a semester

 ## List tasks in a semester